 - Your second appointment (follow-up) is very important, as it allows the doctor to confirm that the termination of pregnancy is complete.

-Two medicines, known as Mifegymiso (mifepristone, misoprostol), are used for a medical termination of pregnancy.
+Two medicines, known together as Mifegymiso , are used for a medical termination of pregnancy.

 - Step 1.
 First, a mifepristone tablet is taken.
-You will take mifepristone at the first clinic visit after your consultation and review of your medical history, physical examination, and ultrasound.
+You will take 1 tablet at the first clinic visit after your consultation and review of your medical history, physical examination, and ultrasound.

 - Step 2.
-You will take misoprostol 24 to 48 hours later.
+You will take the next 4 small tablets together between 24 to 48 hours later.
 Four misoprostol tablets are taken at the same time.
 It is up to you when to take the tablets within this 24 hour time period.

-Both mifepristone and misoprostol work together to end a pregnancy.
+Both medications work together to end a pregnancy.

-A follow-up appointment MUST be done two to three weeks after taking the first medication (Mifepristone) to ensure that the termination of pregnancy is complete, and to exclude possible complications.
+A follow-up appointment should be done two to three weeks after taking the first medication to ensure that the termination of pregnancy is complete, and to exclude possible complications.
 If the termination is not complete, the doctor will discuss your treatment options, which may include surgery.
+We monitor your lab results and will contact you if there are any issues.